sunholo-data/sunholo-py/docs/docs/VACs/eduvac.md

 The `sunholo` functions within [`sunholo/agents/langserve.py`](../sunholo/agents/langserve) query this input schema before sending it the payload to make sure it is in the correct format.

-* A configurable model choice so paid users can use a more expensive but smarter model
+### A configurable model

+This allows the developer to set a choice for model to use, e.g. paid users can use a more expensive but smarter model

 Using Langserve configurables within sunholo streaming functions such as [`generate_proxy_stream_async()`](../sunholo/streaming) you can configure Langserve attributes on the fly.